Hang Shakespeare by Robert Boog

 This is the First Page of the Folio with an introduction by Ben Jonson.
 I like to solve Sudoku puzzles and sometimes I write songs.
 Now, I can't claim they're GOOD songs but you can check them out on YouTube or Spotify.

 Okay.
 See the line, "O, could he but have drawne his wit"?
 The word "drawne" drew my attention.
 I thought the Renaissance word "drawde" might have fit better.
 At least, that's what I had thought.
 Also, I wondered why the extra "o" in out-doo?
+Is that just weird spelling?

 D-E-V-E-R-E, right?
 Sorry, guess I'm a little sloppy.